 Non-Competition Agreements in California – A Frequent Source of Business Disputes

-Buffington Law Firm’s Orange County business litigation attorneys are experienced at advising parties and handling lawsuits involving non-competition agreements and similar issues.
+At Buffington Law Firm, our Orange County business litigation attorneys are experienced at advising parties and handling lawsuits involving non-competition agreements and similar issues.
 If you are involved in such a business dispute, contact us today for a free legal consultation

 Background.
 It is very common in California and other states for employers to include a “non-competition provision” in an employment contract or letter of employment.
 This is particularly common in employment letters and contracts involving senior executives and salespersons.
 Usually these provisions will contain language that purports to prohibit the employee from competing against his or her employer for a specified time (usually 1-4 years) within a specified geographical area, e.g. “Orange and Los Angeles County Area,” “Southern California” etc. Employees often assume, once they leave the company, that these provisions prevent them from engaging in their trade or business within these parameters.
 After all, it is in the contract that the employee signed, that was surely written by a lawyer!
 Employers also sometimes believe that non-competition agreements are enforceable.